Previous Up Next

 5. None of the rules above applies to the internal sequences of composite candidate relaxations.
 For instance, if [Rfi,PodRR] is given as a candidate relaxation, the sequence “Rfi,PodRR” appears in cycles.

-The cycles described above are the critical cycles of [5].
+In the absence of composite candidates, the cycles described above are the critical cycles of [5].

 In free mode (-mode free), cycles are strictly specified as follows: